MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 ##Code Description

 #### **Data Preparation**
-   1. Convert your wav files into pseudocolored RGB spectrogram images using _generateSpectrograms.py_ _TO BE UPDATED a)How to run, b)How to set segmentation parameters c) HOw the output looks like_
+   1. Convert your audio files into pseudocolored RGB spectrogram images using _generateSpectrograms.py_ _TO BE UPDATED a)How to run, b)How to set segmentation parameters c) How the output looks like_

    2. Split the spectrogram images into train and test as shown in Fig1:

    <img src="https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/train-test.PNG" width="500" height="300">
    <figcaption>Fig1. - Data Structure</figcaption>

-    * Train/Test and Classes represent directories whereas Samples represent files
+    * Train/Test and Classes represent directories

+    * Samples represent files

     * Data should be pseudo-colored RGB spectrogram images of size 227x227 as shown in Fig2
     <img src="https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/sampleIMg.png" width="227" height="227">